xuxocast/snakemake_pi/README.md

 1. Copy the reference genome into the folder *00-data/*.
 Modify the entry *ref_genome: "00-data/MYFILE.fasta* in *config.yaml*.
 2. Copy the population index into the folder *00-data/*.
 Modify the entry *pop_index: "00-data/MYFILE.tsv* in *config.yaml*.
 3. Populate the folder *00-reads/* with *\*.bam* files.
-4. Modify other options on *config.yaml* such as the number of threads employed by samtools, bcftools, piawka, or gstacks.
+4. Modify other options on *config.yaml* such as:
+	- *threads* employed by samtools, bcftools, piawka, or gstacks.
+	-  *min_map_quality* minimum PHRED-scaled mapping quality to consider a read for gstacks.
+	- *subsize.* The size of the groups for which bftools is merging vcf files in parallel.
+It is recommended to choose a number in the order of #VCF files / #Threads.

 Run with:
 ```